 Unlike their counterpart, quotas can´t be transferred via endorsement.
 It´s not as easy as an S.A.
 Quotas can only be transferred through a transfer agreement.
 This must first be approved by the qualified majority of the other quota holders, who have a right of first refusal.

 When you create a corporation in Costa Rica, you give birth to a legal entity.
 A corporation is a legal fiction; it does not have a material body.
 A physical person, or persons, must therefore represent it.
 Powers of attorney achieve this.
 In an SA, the president has the judicial and extrajudicial representation of the company.
 In an LLC, it´s the manager who represents it.
-As a corporate legal service, we can help you organize a proper corporate structure.
+Our law firm in Costa Rica can help you organize a proper corporate structure.
 There can be unlimited powers of attorney given to other people to represent the corporation in physical reality.

 Modifications such as these are corporate legal services we provide.
 Just like the constitution, a notary public is involved.
 All corporate structure modifications must first be accepted by the corresponding shareholders or quota holder´s assembly.
 The modifications are voted on during the assembly and recorded in the company´s books.
 The notary public later protocolizes this, and the modifications are registered in the Public Registry of Costa Rica, per corporate law.

-You can form a corporation in Costa Rica to initiate a business.
-Or make real estate purchases in the country.
-A lot of corporate law attorneys recommend this.
+You can register a corporation to start a business in Costa Riuca, or to use as a holding company to buy real estate.
+A lot of corporate law firms recommend this.
 It´s believed an excellent idea to place the asset in the name of the legal entity.
 And why not?
 The corporation separates your liability.
 It also helps with estate planning and avoids probate procedures entirely.
 Remember, however, that corporations in Costa Rica require an annual tax to exist!
 Thus, creating a corporation in Costa Rica depends on the situation.

 They can be a complication if you place a marital asset in them.
 I have dedicated an entire section informing why this can be hazardous.
 You may have no control over the asset, which may involve litigation.
 There is no cure-all recipe, so my corporate legal services are carefully planned.
 They must be custom-fit for your specific requirements.